brave/jitsi-slack/README.md

     - mpim:read
     - mpim:write

-4. Under 'User Token Scopes`, click on

-    - chat:write
-    - im:write
-    - mpim:write

-4. Under 'User Token Scopes`, click on

-5. Scroll up and click on `Install App to Workspace`.
+4. Scroll up and click on `Install App to Workspace`.
 Under `Where should "Brave Together" post?` select `Slackbot`

 ## Configuration